a-hansen/aon/README.md

 Aon is another object notation like JSON but is more compact, supports more data types, and preserves the order of object members.
-Unlike most other binary JSON schemes, this doesn't encode the lengths of objects or lists making it stream friendly.
+Unlike many binary JSON schemes, this doesn't encode the lengths of objects or lists making it stream friendly.

 #### Compact
 Borrows techniques from MsgPack and UBJSON to create a hybrid binary